 I think this will solve a lot of “what should we get Dad for Christmas?” quandaries, but I also think it’ll appeal to people who don’t imagine they’d want to pick up a book about the skin.
 Like me, for example!

-Simon is one of the Shiny Editors At Large, and blogs at Stuck in a Book.
+Simon is a Shiny Editor at Large, and blogs at Stuck in a Book.